 The upsurge in drilling has led to a boost for natural gas, with prices dropping to a record 10 year low.
-The US is still battling with the decision of whether it should and how much of this wealth it should split between the foreign countries.
+The US is still battling whether it should and how much of this wealth it should split between the foreign countries.

-The Energy Department has recently approved Cheniere Energy’s plans (Houston) to commence with exporting liquefied natural gas from its Sabina Pass terminal in southwestern Louisiana.
+The Energy Department has recently approved Cheniere Energy’s plans (Houston) of exporting liquefied natural gas from its Sabina Pass terminal in southwestern Louisiana.
 However, the energy department has not yet approved similar proposals from other companies.

-A report has been commissioned by the Energy Department to study the consequences of exporting natural gas from the US and its effects on consumers in America.
+The Energy Department has commissioned a report to study the consequences of exporting natural gas from the US and its effects on American consumers.
 The administration would make their decisions only after studying this report.
 The report will probably be out late this summer.

-Heather Zichal, the energy advisor for the White House, stated that their decisions will be based on a detailed analysis.
-While they are keen on domestic natural gas, they also want to protect the interests of the American consumers and send across a right message to the manufacturing sectors.
+Heather Zichal, the energy advisor for the White House, stated that their decisions would be based on a detailed analysis.
+While they are keen on domestic natural gas, they also want to protect American consumers’ interests and send across the right message to the manufacturing sectors.

-If the applications are approved, US could be exporting about 16 billion cubic feet of liquefied natural gas every day.
-However, few people are optimistic about the proposals getting the go ahead.
-Even after the approval has been given, it would take years for the construction to be finished on these projects.
+If the applications are approved, the US could be exporting about 16 billion cubic feet of liquefied natural gas every day.
+However, few people are optimistic about the proposals getting the go-ahead.
+Even after the approval has been given, it would take years to finish these projects.

-Energy companies and analysts state that at present gas prices in the US are unsustainable.
-While yet others believe that exporting natural gas will cause prices to soar that will shoot up electricity bills.
-Industries using natural gas to fuel their plant were hit badly for the last two decades by the fluctuating gas prices.
+Energy companies and analysts state that at present, gas prices in the US are unsustainable.
+Others believe that exporting natural gas will cause prices to soar that will shoot up electricity bills.
+Industries using natural gas to fuel their plant were hit badly by fluctuating gas prices for the last two decades.

-The right decision is to achieve a balance that will keep the prices low enough to be able to sustain production levels.
+The right decision is to achieve a balance that will keep the prices low enough to sustain production levels.